 The hormones involved in your menstrual cycle may affect your quality of sleep.
 One study of 579 menstruating women found that an irregular menstrual cycle with heavier bleeding was associated with shorter sleep duration, poor sleep quality, fatigue, stress, and depression.

 Interestingly, a hormonal imbalance is a possible cause of irregular, heavy bleeding during the menstrual cycle.

 What Can You Do?
-4 Tips to Get Started
+4 Tips to Help You Get Started

 1) Track Your Cycles

 Tracking your cycle is a great way to get a sense of when the phases of your unique cycle occur and keep track of any changes or irregularities in your cycle, like heavy bleeding, severe cramps, PMS, or anything else.
 There are many popular period tracking apps on the market today that can make this process fun and easy.

 Flo, available for Apple and Android, is one example that includes a cycle and period tracker, an ovulation calculator, and a pregnancy calendar.
 Flo does not share your data with any other companies.